 1611 Bible words

 Extended discussion of Bible words is too cumbersome to include here.
+(A little information about thees and yes is here and about verb endings here.)
 In 1611, English spelling was not standardized to the point is has now developed.
 Therefore, a number of variant spellings appear throughout the 1611 printing.
 An “e” word ending that has dropped out of use is a very common trait.
 Nevertheless, it should be rare that the average reader cannot discern what the word is, despite the variant spelling.
 The sound of the word is often the same or very similar.

 A few examples

 - crosse = cross

 - doe = do

 - euery = every

 - owne = own

 - warre = war